gtalwan/backgammonr/README.md

 # backgammonr

-`backgammonr` is an R package for finite-budget Monte Carlo action evaluation in backgammon.
+`backgammonr` is an Rcpp package for finite-budget Monte Carlo action evaluation in backgammon.
 It treats a single board state plus a realized dice roll as a ranking-and-selection problem under simulation noise: